18kd46/projects/README.md

 A mini project with Open Cv

-     - Its about face detection with a picture and face detection using system webcam
+     - It's about face detection with a picture and face detection using system webcam.